 In Nigeria, new political are still emerging following the military government's lifting of the ban on political activity in October.

-In Nigeria, new political are still emerging following the military government's lifting of the ban on political activity in October.
+Background: In Nigeria, new political are still emerging following the military government's lifting of the ban on political activity in October.
 A return to civilian rule is scheduled for October 1979.
 Former President, Dr. Nnamdi azikiwe, gave his support to the Nigerian Peoples' Party (NPP) at their first National Convention in Lagos.

 SYNOPSIS: The convention was held in the Tafawa Balewa Square, named in memory of Nigeria's first Prime Minister After independence.
 Dr. Azikiwe, President of Nigeria from 1963 to 1966, was enthusiastically received by NPP supporters.